eric-gt/auto-armor-chariot/Character Questionnaire.md

 8. Where is your character’s home?
 Where have they been that felt the most like where they’re supposed to be?
 Why does that place feel like home?
     He’s always been a wanderer, and his shore leave has been spent on another boat.
 He’ll spend time in the capital for political reasons, and keeps a small room there
 9. How far is your character willing to go to get what they want?
 Would they sacrifice their friends?
 Would they sacrifice their family?
 Would they sacrifice themself?
     In the first war, the answer was yes, yes, and yes.
-But after his experience with the [[leviathans|leviathan]], he’s left questioning everything
+But after his experience with the [[Leviathans|leviathan]], he’s left questioning everything
 10. What is your character’s code of conduct?
 What are the principles that they live by?
     Loyalty to country, service, leadership, courage
 11. If your character had a motto, what would it be?